 - Chronic diseases of the intestine.

-Below we’ll show you which foods are beneficial for restoring your intestinal flora.
+Below, we’ll show you which foods can help you restore your intestinal flora.

-If you want to improve the bacterial flora in your intestines, one of the best foods you can eat is kefir, a type of fermented milk that you can easily make at home.
+One of the best foods you can eat for your gut health is kefir.
+This is a type of fermented milk that you can easily make at home.

-- Kefir looks like cooked rice and feeds on the lactose in milk, causing it to ferment.
+- Kefir looks like cooked rice and feeds on the lactose in milk.
+As a result, it ferments.

-- You can buy it already made or you can get the fungus to make it at home to always have it on hand.
+- You can buy kefir already made.
+Alternatively, you can get the fungus to make it at home so you can always have it on hand.

-- The best time of day to eat kefir is in the morning, on an empty stomach.
-It also makes for an excellent snack.
+- The best time of day to drink kefir is in the morning on an empty stomach.
+Also, it makes for an excellent snack.

-Kefir water is also available for those who are dairy intolerant.
+Not to mention, kefir water is an option for those who are dairy intolerant.

-Sauerkraut is a traditional recipe of fermented cabbage with salt that goes well with meat and fish dishes, and aids in their digestion.
+Sauerkraut is a traditional recipe made of fermented cabbage with salt.
+In fact, it goes well with meat and fish dishes.
+Also, it helps you digest them.

-Because it’s a fermented food, it’s an excellent source of probiotics, which are what allow you to restore your intestinal flora.
+Because it’s a fermented food, it’s an excellent source of probiotics.
+These allow you to restore your intestinal flora.

-Sauerkraut is made by fermenting chopped raw cabbage with salt in a glass container.
-Sometimes spices like juniper are added to improve the flavor.
+You can make sauerkraut by fermenting chopped raw cabbage with salt in a glass container.
+Sometimes, spices like juniper are added to improve the flavor.

 We need to point out the difference between some types of sauerkraut available in stores today.
 Some are not fermented, but are instead preserved with alcohol, vinegar, salt, sugar and other additives.

-Unless the sauerkraut is fermented, it will not have the same beneficial effect on your intestinal flora.
+Unless the sauerkraut is fermented, it will not have the same good effect on your intestinal flora.